canonical-websites/tutorials.ubuntu.com/tutorials/desktop/install-ubuntu-on-chromebook/install-ubuntu-on-chromebook.md

 positive
 : **Alternative Installation Options**
 Depending on the specification of your device, the Unity desktop may be too demanding to work well for you.
 If you want a more lightweight system, you can install LXDE or XFCE by replacing `-t unity` with `-t lxde` or `-t xfce`.
 GNOME fans can also try `-t gnome` instead.
-You can also encrypt your chroot with a passphrase by adding `-e` to the end of the installation command before excuting it.
+You can also encrypt your chroot with a passphrase by adding `-e` to the end of the installation command before executing it.
 This will require that you type in the encryption password you've chosen each time you enter the chroot environment.

 ## Switching between OSes
 Duration: 2:00